anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Note that this is different from the EST {{!RFC7030}} endpoint used in BRSKI, as the PER artifact is signature-wrapped.
 Hence, upon receiving a PER artifact, the registrar MUST verify that

-* the PER was signed signed with the private key corresponding to the pledge EE certificate, which is contained in the JWS Protected Header of the PER.
+* the PER was signed with the private key corresponding to the pledge EE certificate, which is contained in the JWS Protected Header of the PER.
 * the pledge identified by its EE certificate is accepted to join the domain after successful validation of the corresponding PVR.

 If the registrar is unable to process the request or validate the PER, it MUST respond with an HTTP client error status code to the Registrar-Agent.